-)escri otion: The Command function is responsible for decisions that give strategic direction to the overall se to the event. ership: ٠ CEMC ٠ All IMS Section Chiefs The fo llowing may be asked to join Command for strategic direction, if required: • Service Department leads involved in the event (i.e. Director of Public Works) • Town of Pelham Fire Chief, or designate • Town of Pelham Legal Counsel • Chief of Police ٠ Regional Medical Officer of Health (MOH), or designate ٠ Regional Community Services Commissioner, or designate Roles and Responsibilities: • Advise the Head of Council as to whether an Emergency Declaration is recommended • Notify, request assistance from, and / or liaise with various levels of government and any public or private agencies not under municipal control as may be required to support the emergency ٠ Designate any area of the Town as an 'emergency area' ٠ Coordinate and direct department/agency service providers, ensuring that all actions taken to mitigate the emergency are conducted and not contrary to law ٠ Mobilige any municipal personnel and equipment which is required in the emergency • Ensure adequate emergency service provisions are maintained outside and separate from those responding at the Emergency Site • Arrange for services and equipment from local agencies not under municipal control (i.e. private contractors, volunteer agencies, Amateur Radio Ham Operators, etc.) • Determine if additional volunteers are required and if appeals for volunteers are necessary • Determine the need to establish advisory group(s) and/or sub-committees Authorize expenditures of funds for implementing the Plan • Decide to discontinue utilities or services provided to the public or private sector when continuation of - such utility or services constitutes a hazard to public safety within an emergency area • Decide to evacuate the buildings or sections within an emergency area which are themselves considered to be dangerous or in which the occupants are considered to be in danger from other sources • Arrange for transportation, accommodation and the provision of human needs on a temporary basis, for residents who are in need of assistance due to displacement as a result of the emergency • Ensure the pertinent information regarding the emergency is promptly forwarded to the Town's Emergence Information Officer (EIO) for dissemination to the media and to the public • Advise the Head of Council on when to terminate the Declaration of Emergency • Before emergency response efforts have been completed, determine if a Post Emergency Recovery Committee needs to be established and if so, confirm the Chair and composition of the committee, along with its reporting structure • Maintain a log outlining actions regarding decisions made, or directives given, and submit a summary of - the log to the CEMC for reporting purposes at the end of the emergency
+The following may be asked to join Command for strategic direction, if required:

+- Service Department leads involved in the event (i.e. Director of Public Works) - Town of Pelham Fire Chief, or designate - Town of Pelham Legal Counsel - Chief of Police - Regional Medical Officer of Health (MOH), or designate - Regional Community Services Commissioner, or designate

+- Advise the Head of Council as to whether an Emergency Declaration is recommended - Notify, request assistance from, and / or liaise with various levels of government and any public or private agencies not under municipal control as may be required to support the emergency - Designate any area of the Town as an 'emergency area' - Coordinate and direct department/agency service providers, ensuring that all actions taken to mitigate the emergency are conducted and not contrary to law - Mobilige any municipal personnel and equipment which is required in the emergency - Ensure adequate emergency service provisions are maintained outside and separate from those responding at the Emergency Site - Arrange for services and equipment from local agencies not under municipal control (i.e. private contractors, volunteer agencies, Amateur Radio Ham Operators, etc.) - Determine if additional volunteers are required and if appeals for volunteers are necessary - Determine the need to establish advisory group(s) and/or sub-committees - Authorize expenditures of funds for implementing the Plan - Decide to discontinue utilities or services provided to the public or private sector when continuation of such utility or services constitutes a hazard to public safety within an emergency area - Decide to evacuate the buildings or sections within an emergency area which are themselves considered to be dangerous or in which the occupants are considered to be in danger from other sources - Arrange for transportation, accommodation and the provision of human needs on a temporary basis, for residents who are in need of assistance due to displacement as a result of the emergency - Ensure the pertinent information regarding the emergency is promptly forwarded to the Town's Emergency Information Officer (EIO) for dissemination to the media and to the public - Advise the Head of Council on when to terminate the Declaration of Emergency - Before emergency response efforts have been completed, determine if a Post Emergency Recovery Committee needs to be established and if so, confirm the Chair and composition of the committee, along with its reporting structure - Maintain a log outlining actions regarding decisions made, or directives given, and submit a summary of the log to the CEMC for reporting purposes at the end of the emergency